stefangolas/Cloud-Lab-Codebase/README.md

 - **Transactions:** Another class of command functions are Transaction-type functions which entail adding either samples or materials to inventory.
 These functions are further divided into `ShipToECL[...]` and `OrderSamples[...]` which pertain to the former and latter cases, respectively.

 ### Constellation
-The constellation is a database for tracking samples, reagents, and other materials.
+The constellation is a database for tracking samples, reagents, and other materials, as well as data such as protocols for tracking sample history.

 ### Objects vs. Models